emerald-dao/6-groups/README.md

 In your .env file, change the following:
 1. `NEXT_PUBLIC_CONTRACT_ADDRESS` to your generated testnet address
-2. `NEXT_PUBLIC_STANDARD_ADDRESS` to `0x9a0766d93b6608b7`
-3. `PRIVATE_KEY` to your private key
-4. `NEXT_PUBLIC_ACCESS_NODE` to `https://rest-testnet.onflow.org`
+2. `NEXT_PUBLIC_ACCESS_NODE` to `https://rest-testnet.onflow.org`
-5. `NEXT_PUBLIC_WALLET` to `https://fcl-discovery.onflow.org/testnet/authn`
+3. `NEXT_PUBLIC_WALLET` to `https://fcl-discovery.onflow.org/testnet/authn`

 You can now terminate all your terminals since we no longer need to run our own local blockchain or wallet.
 Everything lives on testnet!

 Let's try out our application on testnet:

 1. Run `npm run dev` to start your application in a terminal.
-2. On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.
+2. On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet.
-3. Join the DAO and run the transaction.
+3. Join the Emerald City group by running the associated transaction.
 Wait ~30 seconds and then refresh the page.
-You should now be in the DAO.
+You should now be in the group.
-4. Create a new proposal, same as before.
+4. Create a new group, same as before.
-5. To obtain tokens, run `npm run mint [THE ADDRESS YOU COPIED IN STEP 2] [AMOUNT OF TOKENS]` like we did in Checkpoint 6.
-6. In your terminal, you should see a printed "Transaction Id".
-If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.
-7. Attempt to vote in your proposal.
+5. Chat in any group of your wish.

 ---

 # 📝 Make Edits!

-🔏 You can also check out your token smart contract `ExampleToken.cdc` in `flow/cadence/ExampleToken.cdc`, or your voting/DAO smart contract `Vote.cdc` in `flow/cadence/Vote.cdc`
+🔏 You can also check out your groups smart contract `Groups.cdc` in `flow/cadence/Groups.cdc`.

 💼 Take a quick look at how your contract get deployed in `flow.json`.